What is a stroke?

 In some cases, surgery may be performed to treat or prevent a stroke.
 Surgical procedures may include:

-Carotid endarterectomy to prevent a stroke or a recurrent stroke caused by narrowing of the brain arteries or a blood clot.
-This surgery removes the built-up plaque in the brain arteries and improves blood flow to the brain.
+Carotid endarterectomy to prevent a stroke or a recurrent stroke.
+This surgery removes the built-up plaque in the arteries running through the neck up to the brain and improves blood flow to the brain.

 Surgery to prevent or treat certain types of hemorrhagic stroke caused by a brain aneurysm (weakening or bulging of a brain artery that can rupture or leak blood into the brain)